CSculptor/BasicCalculator/README.md

 This project involves a basic calculator using the PIC18F452 microcontroller, an LCD display, and keypad.
 The calculator supports basic arithmetic operations (+, -, *, /) and only perform one operation at a time.
-The maximum input number allowed is 255.
+The maximum input number allowed is 255, other then an error is displayed.